lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

 ### Different sizes

-The cool thing about this is that because it's an SVG we can change the size by adjusting the `max-width` of the `<svg>` element.
+Because the spinner is an SVG we can change the size by adjusting the width of the `<svg>` element.

 {{< row >}}
 {{< col >}}